espocrm/documentation/docs/extensions/outlook-integration/email.md

 Assuming that the administrator has already set up the integration.

 Create a Personal or Group Email Account.
-Specify IMAP and SMTP parameters for Outlook (IMAP host: `outlook.office365.com` or `imap-mail.outlook.com`; SMTP host: `smtp.office365.com`).
+The the you create, specify IMAP and SMTP parameters for Outlook.
+IMAP host: `outlook.office365.com` or `imap-mail.outlook.com`;  SMTP host: `smtp.office365.com`.
 Leave the *Password* fields empty for both IMAP and SMTP.
 Then, save the record.

 After that, the *Outlook* panel should appear on the right.
 You need to click *Connect* button.
 A popup will show up asking for a user consent.